hatonthecat/Voynich-Manuscript/README.md

 10:33PM Day's Summary
 ---
 So as it may be apparent for any of my lurkers, this is a live, open-source crash course into early Swiss history- I am posting/live-blogging/micro-tweeting the snippets of information from any coincidental events during this period and region which I may find relevant.
 All this information is being researched in an improvised manner- very few assumptions are being made about "unrelated" cantons, as all regions, spanning from Western France, to Hapsburg, to Kingdoms of Italy are being examined- as Josse de Sion was a diplomat and travelled much of the lower continent, he certainly was well-rounded and exposed to many aspects of world-class events, placing no minor emphasis on any of his encounters or influences.

+--
+10:48PM
+--
+"Ancient historiography made the forest cantons the starting point and the nucleus of the Confederation.
+This vision persisted until very recently, helped to form the historical consciousness of the Swiss and became, in the form of a myth, an essential part of Swiss identity." https://hls-dhs-dss.ch/de/articles/007465/2014-12-27/
+Well, true, but there's a lot more uncovered in this manuscript, apparently!